JoeKuhns/PiedPiPer.safariextension/README.md

 # Pied PíPer
 Pied PíPer is a Safari 10 extension that will add a PiP button for Netflix, DailyMotion, Youtube, and the Plex web interface.
-Weather.com, nbc.com, msnbc and others comeing in a day or two!
+Weather.com, nbc.com, msnbc and others coming soon (weather.com is done, but NBC is a pain).

 ## Installation
 1. Download the extension https://joekuhns.github.io/PiedPiPer.safariextension/PiedP%C3%ADPer.safariextz.